gofogo/k8s-sigs-external-dns-fork/docs/advanced/fqdn-templating.md

 ### Can I specify multiple global FQDN templates?

 Yes, you can.
 Pass in a comma separated list to --fqdn-template.
-Beware this will double (triple, etc) the amount of DNS entries based on how many services, ingresses and so on you have and will get you faster towards the API request limit of your DNS provider.
+Beware this will double (triple, etc) the amount of DNS entries based on how many services, ingresses, and so on you have and will get you faster towards the API request limit of your DNS provider.

 ### Where to find template syntax

 - [Go template syntax](https://pkg.go.dev/text/template)
 - [Go func builtins](https://github.com/golang/go/blob/master/src/text/template/funcs.go#L39-L63)

-### FQDN Templating, Helm and improper templating syntax
+### FQDN Templating, Helm, and improper templating syntax

 The user encountered errors due to improper templating syntax: